 Bonus Tip: Don’t Fall Into Using a Template

 Try Googling cold email template and you’ll find loads.
-The one thing they all have in common is that they are not going to work as people know when they are being spammed no matter how much you think you have made a standard email appear customized and personal.
+The one thing they all have in common is that will not work as well as a customized email, since recipients recognize when they’re being spammed.

-However, you could consider using a CRM system like Insightly that will allow allow you to save flexible templates that can be edited for each prospect.
+That said, a dynamic template that allows for personalization can do the job, provided you’ve done your research.
+You can check out our list of customizable sales emails, or create these directly in your CRM system.
+For example, Insightly CRM will allow allow you to save flexible templates that can be edited for each prospect.
 Let’s explore this option next.

 How a CRM Can Help Speed Things Up